kartikey-gaur/kartikey-gaur/README.md

 Welcome folks to my profile:
 - 👋 Hi, I’m @kartikey-gaur
 - 👀 I’m interested in Software Development, love to do competitive programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning for Data Analytics and also going with Web- 2.0
 - 💞️ I’m looking to collaborate on various Full Stack Projects

 <!---